Candra0x6/Fundly/docs/README.md

-# ImpactInvest Platform Documentation
+# Fundly Platform Documentation

 ## Overview

-The ImpactInvest platform is a decentralized application built on the Internet Computer Protocol (ICP) that connects MSMEs (Micro, Small, and Medium Enterprises) with investors through revenue-sharing NFTs.
+The Fundly platform is a decentralized application built on the Internet Computer Protocol (ICP) that connects MSMEs (Micro, Small, and Medium Enterprises) with investors through revenue-sharing NFTs.
 The platform enables MSMEs to tokenize future revenue streams and allows investors to purchase these tokens, creating a new funding mechanism for small businesses.

 ## Core Features